-The main bottleneck when it comes to the division of work~(\ref{par:divisionwork}) is not the actual computations but the waiting and transfer times of the data.
-Although using RMA removes the need for the ``sender'' to be aware of the communication, the data transfer must still be performed.
-Furthermore, the structure of the algorithm does not lend itself to hiding the waiting times with other computations: When requesting \textit{far} nodes, the computation has already reached a point where it can only proceed once the data has arrived.
+The primary bottleneck in the work division~(\ref{par:divisionwork}) is not the actual computations but the waiting and data transfer times.
+Although RMA eliminates the need for the ``sender'' to manage communication, data transfer still must occur.
+Furthermore, the algorithm's structure does not facilitate hiding waiting times through other computations: When requesting \textit{far} nodes, computation has already progressed to a point where it can only continue once the data arrives.

-In our work, we propose a hybrid approach that removes quite a lot of communication: The first step remains the same as in~\ref{par:divisionwork}: A neuron with a vacant axonal bouton searches for a partner starting at the root node.
-If the returned node is above or below the level of the branch nodes, this is repeated until a target node that resides at or below the branch level is found.
-If, during these searches, nodes stored on other MPI ranks are required, we download them with MPI just as before.
-However, if the returned node is at or below the level of branch nodes, we instead send a request for \textit{synapse formation and calculation} to the MPI rank responsible for the node.
+In our work, we propose a hybrid algorithm that significantly reduces communication: The first step remains identical to~\ref{par:divisionwork}: A neuron with a vacant axonal bouton searches for a partner starting at the root node.
+If the returned node is above or below the branch node level, this process repeats until a target node at or below the branch level is found.
+If nodes stored on other MPI ranks are needed during these searches, we download them with MPI as before.
+However, if the returned node is at or below the branch node level, we instead send a request for \textit{synapse formation and calculation} to the MPI rank responsible for that node.
 This request contains: \begin{itemize} \item The ID of the source neuron \item The position of the source neuron \item The ID of the target node \item The type of target node; i.e., if the target is already a leaf \item The cell type of the target node; i.e., excitatory or inhibitory \end{itemize} All MPI ranks construct such requests and all-to-all exchange them.
 In the implementation, an old request has a size of \texttt{8 + 8 + 1 = 17}~B, while the new request has a size of \texttt{8 + 24 + 8 + 1 + 1 = 42}~B.